stripe/pg-schema-diff/README.md

 # pg-schema-diff
-Diffs Postgres database schemas and generates the SQL required to get your database schema from point A to B while minimizing downtime and locks.
-This enables you to take your database and migrate it to any desired schema defined with plain DDL.
+Computes the diff(erences) between Postgres database schemas and generates the SQL required to get your database schema from point A to B with minimal downtime & locks.
+This enables you to take your database and migrate it to any desired schema defined in plain DDL.

 The tooling attempts to use native postgres migration operations to perform online migrations and avoid locking wherever possible.
 Not all migrations will be lock-free and some might require downtime, but the hazards system will warn you ahead of time when that's the case.